MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/using-the-windows-device-portal.md

 This documentation is specifically about the Windows Device Portal for HoloLens.
 To use the Windows Device portal for desktop (including for Windows Mixed Reality), see [Windows Device Portal overview](/windows/uwp/debug-test-perf/device-portal)

+> [NOTE!]
+> Using device portal is not recommended to be used for HoloLens devices you are deploying to your organization.

 ## Setting up HoloLens to use Windows Device Portal

 1. Power on your HoloLens and put on the device.